IRTF-PEARG/wg-materials/interim-21-01/participation.md

 - Access code: 178 871 1761

 ## Chat
 - We'll be using IETF Jabber.
 The jabber room is pearg@jabber.ietf.org.
-[Easy link if you already have a Jabber client installed](xmpp:pearg@jabber.ietf.org?join).
 - Need help getting set up? https://www.ietf.org/how/meetings/groupchat has a nice overview along with helpful suggestions for clients.

+## Notes
+- We'll be using codiMD.
+Link: https://codimd.ietf.org/pearg-interim-jan-2021